-I hope this was useful for you and as usual, if you have any questions you can reach out to me at email@example.com !
+I hope this was useful for you and as usual, if you have any questions you can reach out to me in the comments!

 Hi!
 I’m Lianne from Ireland and England, currently studying a Master’s in Toxicology at Karolinska Institutet (KI).
 Before coming to Sweden I was living in The Netherlands where I completed my bachelor’s degree.
 I looked forward to coming to Sweden for the nature and happened to stumble across Karolinska Institutet!
 It sounded appealing since the university is focused on human health and I’m happy to be studying here now.
 Learning Swedish is on the top of my list of things to do in Sweden, but I’m also excited to explore the archipelago of Stockholm and go bouldering outdoors.